-The African Union's ‘Roadmap on Shared Responsibility and Global Solidarity for AIDS, TB and Malaria in Africa’ emphasises country ownership, efficiency and sustainable financing of the HIV response.
-It is one example reflecting increasing political commitment to these principals.34 Likewise, the ‘Arab Strategic Framework for the Response to HIV and AIDS (2014–2020)’ aims to increase reliance on domestic sources for the HIV response in all Arab countries by 80% by 2020.35
+The stagnation of donor funding is also demanding that interventions are cost-effective and efficient.
+The African Union's ‘Roadmap on Shared Responsibility and Global Solidarity for AIDS, TB and Malaria in Africa’ emphasises country ownership, efficiency and sustainable financing of the HIV response and is one example reflecting increasing political commitment to these principals.64 Likewise, the ‘Arab Strategic Framework for the Response to HIV and AIDS (2014–2020)’ aims to increase reliance on domestic sources for the HIV response in all Arab countries by 80% by 2020.65

-A number of countries have already utilised a range of strategies to increase the efficiency and sustainability of their HIV and AIDS programmes.
+A number of countries have already used a range of strategies to increase the efficiency and sustainability of their HIV and AIDS programmes.
 For example, Cambodia has re-allocated its existing resources to high-impact, targeted interventions.
 In South Africa, billions of Rands have been saved by dramatically improving the antiretroviral drug tendering process.
 Kenya and Kazakhstan have set up their future HIV funding mechanisms in anticipation of receiving fewer external funds from donors in the coming years.66

 Photo credit: ©iStock.com/hidesy

 - 1. UNAIDS and The Henry J Kaiser Family Foundation (2016) ‘Financing the Response to HIV in Low- and Middle-Income Countries: International Assistance from Donor Governments in 2015’

 - 2. UNAIDS & The Henry J. Kaiser Family Foundation (2015) 'Financing the Response to HIV in Low- and Middle-Income Countries: International Assistance from Donor Governments in 2014'